raspberrypilearning/editor-make-a-face/en/step_7.md

 <h2 class="c-project-heading--task">Positioning shapes</h2>

-### Step 1
 ➡️ Position an ellipse or rectangle by changing the x,y coordinates of its centre point.

+<h2 class="c-project-heading--explainer">Follow these instructions</h2>

 The first two values for `ellipse` and `rectangle` represent the x, y coordinates of its centre.
 Change the values to alter where it appears on the screen.